Grandparent child care can be harmful to kids when unchecked

 The research also revealed that “excessive feeding” of children has become a significant problem with grandparents.
 They were known to make meals from scratch with unhealthy ingredients.

 Every parent knows that grandparents may spoil their kids.
-But now the experts have weighed in, and they warn that grandparent child care can be harmful if left unchecked.
+But now the experts have weighed in, and they warn that grandparents providing childcare for grandchildrencan be harmful if left unchecked.

 It’s not just a case of rotten behaviour or too many sweets either.
-Leaving children with their grandparents can be bad for the kids’ health.
+When grandparents providing childcare for grandchildrendoesn’t go on the right track, it can affect kids’ health.
 This may even increase the kids’ risk of cancer if boundaries are not set.

 Grandparents spoil their grandchildren so much it has become a matter of concern.
 This is according to a review of research into the influence of grandparents on lifestyle factors that can eventually cause cancer later in life.
 The findings were published in the Public Library of Science ONE, an online journal.